besaleli/personal-website/docs/cv.md

 ## Patents & Publications

-### Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking
+### Failure Modes of LLM Judges in Alignment Benchmarking
 *Conference Paper* | Coauthor, Accepted at [ICLR 2025](https://arxiv.org/pdf/2409.15268) | Jan 2025

 ### MisMo: More is More in Alignment